JuryNullificationInc/music_for_stitch_layers/README.md

 - Abstract Music: the study of how abstractions open new possibilities of intentional choice when constructing music from alternative options.
 - Mousadelics: a personal study of how I am affected by the manifestations of music, and my reflections on my own musical manifestations.

 I am inspired to make music because I love poetry.
 I want to learn so I can put musical backings to my favorite poems.
+I am inspired by the rhapsodists of old; I therefore refer to this as the "Stitch Layer" approach to music.

 # Musicology